juicedata/juicefs-csi-driver/docs/en/introduction.md

 ### Mount by process {#by-process}

 Apart from using a dedicated Mount Pod or a sidecar container to run JuiceFS Client, JuiceFS CSI Driver also supports running JuiceFS Client directly inside CSI Node Service, as processes (mount by process).
-In this mode, one or several JuiceFS Clients will run inside the CSI Node Service pod, managing all JuiceFS mount points for application Pods referencing JuiceFS PV in the associating node.
+In this mode, one or several JuiceFS Clients will run inside the CSI Node Service Pod, managing all JuiceFS mount points for application Pods referencing JuiceFS PV in the associating node.

 ![byprocess-architecture](./images/byprocess-architecture.svg)

-When all JuiceFS Client run inside CSI Node Service pod, it's not hard to imagine that CSI Node Service will be needing more resource.
+When all JuiceFS Client run inside CSI Node Service Pod, it's not hard to imagine that CSI Node Service will be needing more resource.
 It's recommended to increase resource requests to 1 CPU and 1GiB Memory, limits to 2 CPU and 5GiB Memory, or adjust according to the actual resource usage.

 In Kubernetes, mount by pod is no doubt the more recommended way to use JuiceFS CSI Driver.
 But outside the Kubernetes world, there'll be scenarios requiring the mount by process mode, for example, [Use JuiceFS CSI Driver in Nomad](./cookbook/csi-in-nomad.md).